FerrucciS/Airbnb/README.md

 ### 1. Remove Columns

 The dataset has 75 columns, of which we only need a subset of these.
-Create a new dataset with the following columns
+Create a new dataset - "new_listings" - with the following columns

 ![Column](Images/Columns.png)